EHB-MCT/assignment-2-dikrabouabdellah/docs/progress.md

 - Add more tracking features if needed.
 - Implement data visualization for aggregated data in the frontend.
 - Add more styling

+# Progress on GemRec Project 25/12/2024

+## 1. Tracking Routes

+     - `/aggregate/scroll-depth`: Aggregates scroll depth data.
+     - `/aggregate/event-types`: Aggregates event types such as clicks, scrolls, etc.

+## 2. Frontend Dashboard

+     - Created a dashboard to visualise the data
+     - Integrated Chart.js to visualize the data in bar and pie charts.
+     - Each section has a chart displaying aggregated data, including page views, button clicks, scroll depth, and event types.

+## 3. Refresh Functionality

+- Added a Refresh button to fetch new interaction data and update the charts.

+## 4. Real-time Data Update:

+- The dashboard fetches real-time data from the backend every time it loads, ensuring the charts display up-to-date information.

+## 5. Styling:

+- Created a clean layout using CSS to make the dashboard visually appealing.

+## Next Steps

+- Aggregate aditional data
+- Add diferent graphics
+- Update documentation